 What is the Fiscal Multiplier?

-The fiscal multiplier measures the short-term impact of a fiscal stimulus on the Gross Domestic Product (GDP) of an economy.
-Fiscal stimulus is the increase in government spending to stimulate the economy in a recession.
+The fiscal multiplier measures the impact of a fiscal stimulus on the Gross Domestic Product (GDP) of an economy.
+Fiscal stimulus is the increase in government spending to stimulate the economy.
 The fiscal multiplier should not be confused with the monetary multiplier, which is the impact of change in money supply on the output of an economy.

 The monetary multiplier is driven by the central bank, which controls the money supply via the interest rates.
 The fiscal multiplier is driven by government spending on tangible things like building infrastructure or social programs.